- Floris established in London by Juan Famenias Floris.

 - Cyclax of London established in New York.

-- Germaine Monteil Cosmetiques Corporation established.
+- Germaine Monteil Cosmetiques Corporation established in New York.

 - Hirestra Laboratories, Inc. founded by Robert Rheinstrom.

 - Mary Chess opens a salon at 7 Shepherd Market, Mayfair, London.

-- Petalskin Toiletries formed in N. Y.
+- Petalskin Toiletries formed in New York.

-- Prince Matchabelli sold to D. Lizner & Co. and Parfums Weil Paris.
+- Prince Matchabelli sold to D. Lizner & Co.

 - Cyclax opens a salon in New York.